 Laser installation.

-The laser beam is of a strictly defined color and can affect molecules at a very limited frequency range.
+A laser beam of a strictly defined color and can affect molecules in a very limited frequency range.

-Khokhlov suggested the possibility of a smooth change in the frequency of lasers by methods of nonlinear optics.
+Khokhlov expressed the idea of the possibility of smoothly changing the frequency of lasers using nonlinear optics.

-The medium can change the light of the beam, and hence the frequency.
+The environment can change the light of the beam, and therefore the frequency.

-The position of the crystal relative to the beam is arbitrary, and there were no such crystals in nature.
+The crystal's position relative to the beam is arbitrary, and such crystals did not exist in nature.

 The crystals had to be grown in the laboratory.